 We pray that you will view these changes as a personal benefit to you.
 Such improvements enhance the worth and value of your diploma and ultimately produce an exemplary program.

+A felony or other conviction reported on the background check may result in a student’s ineligibility for field practicum placement or required licensure, and may result in dismissal from the program.
 The School of Education reserves the right to dismiss students from the program for convictions that can affect the safety and well-being of children and adolescents.
-The School of Education administration has adopted standards that mirror the Virginia Department of Education licensure regulations to determine the infractions that may lead to program dismissal.
+The School of Education administration has adopted standards that mirror the Virginia Department of Education licensure regulations to determine the infractions that may lead to program dismissal in programs that have a field practicum or include licensure from the Virginia Department of Education.

 According to the Virginia Department of Education licensure regulations, disqualifying infractions include –

 A student is entitled to an individualized determination on a program dismissal decision.
-The student may provide sufficient information and document to demonstrate that he or she does not pose a danger to the safety and well-being of children and adolescents.
-The School of Education will make the final determination as to whether the student will be dismissed from the program or not.
+The student may provide sufficient information and document to demonstrate that he or she does not pose a danger to the safety and well-being of children and adolescents, and possesses the essential character traits required for placement in a professional practicum field placement and/or required licensure.
+The School of Education review all material presented to make the final determination as to whether the student will be found ineligible for field placement and/or required licensure dismissed from the program.

 Questions concerning the background check may be sent to email@example.com.